-Cause - DHS does not have adequate policies and procedures in place to ensure that expenses are reviewed and approved to ensure reasonability and necessity.
+Cause - DHS does not appear to have adequate policies and procedures in place to ensure compliance with the required cost principles such as review and approval of expenditures.

 Recommendation - We recommend that DHS improve internal controls to ensure adherence to Federal regulations related to the fiscal and administrative requirements for expending and accounting for non-payroll expenditures.
+In addition, DHS should continue to be vigilant in following internal policies over review and authorizations.

-Schedule of Findings and Questioned Costs Year Ended September 30, 2019
+Schedule of Findings and Questioned Costs Year Ended September 30, 2020

-Finding Number: 2019-058
+Finding Number: 2020-058

-Prior Year Finding Number: 2018-060
+Prior Year Finding Number: 2019-058

 Compliance Requirement: Eligibility

 Criteria - Plan and eligibility requirements must comply with various Federal requirements.

-The Uniform Guidance in 2 CFR Section 200.303, Internal Controls, requires that non-Federal entities receiving Federal awards (i.e. auditee management) establish and maintain internal control designed to reasonably ensure compliance with Federal statues, regulations, and the terms and conditions of the Federal award.
+The Uniform Guidance in 2 CFR Section 200.303, Internal Controls, requires that non-federal entities receiving Federal awards (i.e. auditee management) establish and maintain internal control designed to reasonably ensure compliance with Federal statues, regulations, and the terms and conditions of the Federal award.